 Many small businesses operate as S corporations to avoid the complexities of C corporations and to avoid double taxation.
 C corporations are taxed before money is distributed to their shareholders who are taxed yet again.
 On the other hand, the income of S corporations flows directly to shareholders who pay for taxes on their personal returns.
-There sometimes a day, however, when an organization outgrows its S corp status, and the company would like to revoke it in favor of operating as a C corp.
+There is sometimes a day, however, when an organization outgrows its S corp status, and the company would like to revoke it in favor of operating as a C corp.
 It’s not particularly difficult, but you must follow proscribed IRS structures and understand the implications of timing.

 Reasons to Revoke S Corporation Status

 The S corporation is a good structure for many small businesses, but there are a variety of reasons that at some point it makes sense to revoke that status in favor of a C corporation.
-Here are just some of the most common.
+Here are just some of the most common:

 Changing Tax Law